-The gross profit margin for the FY2019 was about 12%, a decrease of 12% from last year's 24%.
-The decrease in the gross profit margin was primarily attributable to higher construction cost per sq.m. incurred for those properties sold that were recognised during the FY2019.
+The gross profit margin for the Year was about 10% as compared to 12% for last year.
+A slight decrease in the gross profit margin was primarily attributable to higher construction cost per sq.m. of property sales recognised during the Year.